-Luke : “And if you don’t tell me you freedom is gone, as I will keep you here and call Republic Security.”
+Luke : “And if you don’t tell me, your freedom is gone as I will keep you here and call Republic Security.”

 Baser: “Arula.
 Arula Cain.
 Runs the old Hutt crew outside Mos Eisley on Tatooine.
 Do you know it?”